Home / Heritage / Royal Greenhouses in Laeken

 Overall view

-The Pier
+The Embarcadere

 Royal Greenhouses in Laeken - The PierBuilt in 1886-1887, the Pier Greenhouse was intended to receive guests when the King was holding court in the Winter Garden or the Dining Room Greenhouse.

 The staircase leads to the Winter Garden.
 At the ends of the Pier are two statues by Charles Van der Stappen, Dawn and Evening.
-Medinillas (a tropical plant from the Philippines) are laid out in Chinese vases brought back by King Leopold II from a trip to the Far East while he was still Duke of Brabant.
+Medinilla (a tropical plant from the Philippines) are laid out in Chinese vases brought back by King Leopold II from a trip to the Far East while he was still Duke of Brabant.

 The Winter Garden